MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 ^^^^^^^^^^^

 Conversion is a feature dedicated to graphic display (MicroUI or MicroVG).
-A message converted and displayed with :ref:`EDC <set_console_encoding>` may be displayed incorrectly, especially directionality.
+A message converted and displayed with :ref:`EDC <set_console_encoding>` may be shown incorrectly, especially regarding visual orientation.

 .. tabs::